luismasuelli/stick-em-all/params_frontend/README.md

 The later instructions are similar but with `.env.production.custom.local`, but after deploying the contracts to the "mainnet" network.

-And finally, run this command in shell:
+And then, run this command in shell:

 ```shell
 npm run start:mainnet
 ```

+Then, visit the local site (e.g. localhost:3000) ensuring the current network in your wallet is the mainnet one.